patchlevel/event-sourcing-bundle/README.md

 }
 ```

-> :warning: autoconfigure need to be enabled, otherwise you need add the tag.
+> :warning: autoconfigure need to be enabled, otherwise you need add the `event_sourcing.projection` tag.

 > :book: You can find out more about projections [here](./docs/projection.md).